GavinHuttley/tib/source/python/numpy.rst

 .. margin::

     ..
-[2] You can many more than 2-dimensions with arrays.
+[2] You can have many more than 2-dimensions with arrays.
 More dimension means you have more axes and thus larger values of ``axis`` may be required.

 Working on this array.